samuelexferri/gpg-guide/gpg-guide.md

 Note: The `--keyserver` option is not required, when the keyserver is specified in `~/.gnupg/dirmngr.conf`.

-To fetch keys automatically from a key server as needed, add the following to `~/.gnupg/gpg.conf`:
+To fetch keys automatically from a keyserver as needed, add the following to `~/.gnupg/gpg.conf`:

         keyserver-options autokey-retrieve

-More details on how to setup a key server, see [GPG Best Practices][best-practices].
+More details on how to setup a keyserver, see [GPG Best Practices][best-practices].
 Note that since GnuPG 2.1 some options have been moved to `dirmngr` and must be added to `~/.gnupg/dirmngr.conf`.